-Compiling evidence of cohabitation can be difficult and requires a certain amount of professional surveillance to determine the facts.
-Taking the decision to employ a professional to undertake this kind of investigative work for you can mean you no longer have to pay maintenance according to your divorce settlement.
+In the UK, compiling evidence or proof of cohabitation can be difficult.
+To truly prove cohabitation, it requires a certain amount of professional surveillance to gather real evidence that can be used in court.
+Taking the decision to employ a professional to undertake this kind of investigative work can result in you no longer having to pay maintenance according to your divorce settlement.

 Why Do You Need Cohabitation Surveillance?